 Stephen Harris Glass & Harbour Fused Glass

-Hut No. 28 is a real eye catcher, with glass of so many colours catching the light and drawing you in.
-Stephen Harris is the stained-glass expert in the hut, creating bespoke pieces for you, so if you have some ideas for your home, make sure you measure and have a chat with Stephen to make it happen.
+Stephen Harris is the stained-glass expert in the hut creating bespoke pieces for you so if you have some ideas for your home, make sure you measure and have a chat with Stephen to get some ideas and make it happen.

 The Curious Oyster

-If you are a fridge magnet collector, what denotes Whitstable better than an oyster painted with lobsters or fish as a souvenir?
+If you are fridge magnet collector what denotes Whitstable better than an Oyster, painted with lobsters or fish as a souvenir.
 The painted oysters are also made into Mobiles to hang in the house or garden.